cursorless-dev/cursorless/docs/user/glossary.md

 # Glossary

-Here we provide a breakdown of several commonly used Cursorless terms.
+Here we provide definitions for several commonly used Cursorless terms.

 ## Action